Chelsea Kitchen

 is not always two thumbs up.
 But it also rare giving 'em a failing mark.

-I should go to India.
-And I was so tired of super market's sandwich which
+You should go to INDIA.
+But I was so tired of super market's sandwich which

-was completely lost its freshness too.
-After all I was walking down the
+was completely lost its freshness.
+After all I was walking on the street

-where I can have a variety of dishes in reasonable price.
+where I could have a variety of dishes in reasonable price.
+Yes, I was

-I found it on King's Road.
+Finally I found it on King's Road.
 The King's Road was Mecca of punk fashion.
-But

-the restaurant had no relationship with the punk at all.
-It's called Chealsea
+But the restaurant had no relationship with the punk at all.
+It's called

 A menu was in reasonable price.
 And it had some similarity to the Japanese